COMPARING GOD'S COVENANTS

 THE OLD COVENANT/TESTAMENT

 Beginning in Genesis, God seeks to restore fallen man from the curse incurred by Adam and Eve’s transgression.
 Every hallmark event thereafter is designed to bring man one step closer to complete redemption.
 To properly understand the Old Testament, we must view the entire biblical narrative as a progressive and unfolding revelation of God's plan for mankind.
-Otherwise, many of God’s prior dealings will seem to conflict with His future ones.
+Otherwise, many of God’s prior dealings will seem to conflict with His present ones.
 This interpretive principle will greatly assist us as we proceed in our study.

 1. Adamic (Gen 3:16-19)